What is Medicare Supplement Plan G?

 What Does Medicare Plan G Cover that Advantage Does Not?

-Many people are surprised to learn that they have more Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... with a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... than they do with a Medicare Supplement Plan G. The reason for this is simple.
+Many people are surprised to learn that they have more Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. with a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). than they do with a Medicare Supplement Plan G. The reason for this is simple.
 With Medigap Plan G you pay most costs in advance (the monthly premium).
 However, with an Advantage plan, you pay the most costs (i.e., copays) when you use health care services.
 That’s the hidden “gotcha” with Advantage plans.

 When you have a Plan G policy, it covers your share of all Medicare-approved healthcare services, except for your outpatient deductible.
 So, for the convenience of a single monthly premium, you’re fully covered for all of your major medical expenses once you’ve paid the $198 deductible (2020 rate).

 With Medicare Advantage, it’s not so simple.
 First, you may or may not have a monthly premium.
 Most areas have one or more basic plans with a zero-dollar premium.
-However, you still make A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.... when you use in-network healthcare services.
+However, you still make A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. when you use Doctors, hospitals, pharmacies, and other healthcare providers that agree to health plan members' services and supplies at a set price are in-network providers.
+With some health plans, your care is only covered if you get... healthcare services.
 In other words, when you see your doctor, there’s a copay.
 When you go to the emergency room, there’s a bigger copay.
 And, when you’re admitted into the hospital or need skilled nursing care, hold on tight, because those are big copays.
 The average Medicare Advantage plan copay is about $275 per day for the first 5 days.

 With Medicare Plan G, you don’t worry about any of that copay nonsense, because it’s all taken care of for you.
 Plan G helps cover all of your major inpatient hospital costs, such as blood transfusions, skilled nursing, and hospice care.
-Plus, it covers your outpatient medical services, including doctor visits, lab work, x-rays, ambulance, surgeries, diabetic supplies, durable medical equipment, and a whole lot more.
+Plus, it covers your outpatient medical services, including doctor visits, lab work, x-rays, ambulance, surgeries, diabetic supplies, Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
+It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds., and a whole lot more.

 Plus, you never have to get permission to see a specialist.
 In fact, you are free to use any healthcare provider you want, so long as they accept Medicare.
 When you see your doctor or use the hospital, Medicare pays first, then your Plan G pays all the rest after you pay your annual deductible.
 And, Plan G offers its beneficiaries up to $50,000 in foreign travel emergency benefits.
 You can’t get that with an Advantage plan.